Meadowbrook Middle School ASES

-- Report to the Front Gate to check out your child.
-The staff member at the gate will radio for your child.
-You are always welcome to enter the campus to join your child or see what activity they have been doing.
+- Report to the ASES office (room 122) to check out your child.
+The staff member in room 122 will radio for your child.
+You are always welcome to enter campus to visit your child or see what activity he or she is participating in.

 - If someone other than yourself or one of the people you designated on the registration form will be picking up your child, please send in a signed note with the specific information.
-Your child gives it to a staff member.
+Your child will give it to an ASES staff member to keep on file.
 Email is also acceptable.

 - Know your child’s friends!
 Sometimes a student does not come to our program but goes home after school with a friend and forgets to inform their parent.
 If you know the name(s) of their friend(s), we may be able to help you locate your child.